-At HomeWarrantyReviews.com, we strive harder to bring you honest articles that help you decide in buying home warranty plans from over 90+ companies listed with us and over 25 thousand reviews to skim through.
+At HomeWarrantyReviews.com, we strive harder to bring you honest articles that help you decide in buying home warranty plans from over 80+ companies listed with us and over 70,000 reviews to skim through.
 This article is all about annual savings from home warranty plans.
 First, you need to figure out how much are home warranties.

 Now given for a fact, all of us would like to have a great deal, be it on any day (not only on Memorial Day or Thanksgiving or Christmas, gotcha!).
 So we decided to help you make an informed decision and save you dollars which could obviously prolong and protect your budget for unforeseen circumstances.

 Here are ways to Estimate Home Maintenance Costs and it’s good to know Which Appliances Break Most Often, when you plan to buy an optimal home warranty as per your needs.
-And we’ve also got a free get quote tool for you to know what’s best in your area.
+We’ve also got a free get quote tool for you to know what’s best in your area.
 Why don’t you give it a spin!
 Read on to know more about annual savings from home warranty plans.

 From $70 being shelled out to a repair executive to the individual appliances consuming more than $200 at one go, you could save plenty of dollars if you knew how to choose the right Home Warranty Plan.

 Firstly, a homeowner with a new place to crash doesn’t need a home warranty, you’re covered by the builder’s insurance policy for up to a year.
 Then there’s life expectancy for the new appliances, so you could safely assume that it’s not gonna burn a hole in your pocket for the first few years.
-The danger mark is when one approaches the 4 year tenure and upwards of it.
+The danger mark is when one approaches the 4-year tenure and upwards of it.

-Secondly, assume that your home is over 12 years old and isn’t maintained at scheduled intervals (read it as faulty appliances, leaky pipeline, paint fading, shabby interiors, you get the picture!), then even if you have the most amazing home warranty plan on the planet, your claims could get rejected.
 Home warranty companies seek for schedules of maintenance and keep in mind that not everything is covered and that the service executive could also charge the deductible and not get the appliance working, crazy right?
 It’s more likely to boil down to the individual state of affairs and policy-to-policy variations.
 (Clauses, subclauses and more!).

-If you’re not covered under a policy at this juncture, then the regular service executive charges something around $70 per hour, also keep in mind that you’ll be charged for extra hours.
-You’d definitely want to think if you want to repair the appliance or replace the appliance, most would stick to the later option.
+If you’re not covered under the policy at this juncture, then the regular service executive charges something around $70 per hour, also keep in mind that you’ll be charged for extra hours.
+You’d definitely want to think if you want to repair the appliance or replace the appliance, most would stick to the latter option.

-Lastly, here lies the category of pivotal importance.
-The sweet spot of 4 to 10 years during which every homeowner must have a home warranty policy.
-Now, let me tell you why.
-Among all the claims, the most sought after one is the HVAC control system.
-The service costs can vary from as low as $80 to as high as $900, in extreme cases.
-The average costs hover within the price bracket of $200 to $400.
-And now this should get you thinking, if one appliance service repair is costing that much, then how about the remaining appliances in your home!
 We’ve still got the next sought after claim- water heaters, averaging again around $300 for each service repair, and adding more to the list are- swimming pools/spas, garage doors, plumbing, furnaces, washing machines, refrigerators, dishwashers and other miscellaneous appliances, which might potentially need a service.
 Thus, the individual average price of each appliance can shoot over $200 respectively.
 (That’s a Roadkill if you ask me!)

 At this juncture, on a yearly basis, one can expect that at least two of the home appliances could breakdown & give you headaches which you never knew existed!
 Add to that the service executive’s cut, the cost of the replaced part and you’ll see yourself frowning.
-Whereas, the average price of one comprehensive home warranty policy is around $600, lesser than getting HVAC control system alone repaired on your own.
+Whereas, the average price of one comprehensive home warranty policy is around $600, lesser than getting an HVAC control system alone repaired on your own.
 But, if you choose wisely you’ll cover a lot of other appliances and potentially save a minimum of $1500 to $2000 in a given year.
 Isn’t that a pretty cool figure to save any day?

 So this is why we’re all here folks, to know why Home Warranty plans are beneficial to us, in our day-to-day activities.
 Here’s a list of comprehensive pointers for us to ponder over-